Skip to content

 NetSuite pricing isn’t plug-and-play, but it also doesn’t have to be a mystery.
 The easiest way to get an accurate estimate is to stop thinking in terms of “What’s the NetSuite price?” and start thinking in terms of “What will our NetSuite solution actually include?”

 A good estimate connects four moving parts: your NetSuite edition, your user licenses, your modules, and your implementation cost.
-If you skip any one of those, your cost breakdown will be incomplete and your budget will be fragile.
+If you skip any one of those, your cost breakdown will be incomplete, and your budget will be fragile.

 Before you talk licensing, write down what you’re trying to fix.
 For example: